 Please note that you have to declare in your application for PC if you have provided any pro bono services at any time in the immediately preceding practice year.

-Members who were required to vote at the 2017 Annual Election of Council but were unable to do so for various reasons may seek a waiver from the voting requirement from the Registrar, Supreme Court.
-To apply for a waiver, please refer to the Supreme Court's website at www.supremecourt.gov.sg/legal-professional.
-Under section 50(2) Legal Profession Act, there will be a penalty of $500 if you did not vote and have not been given a waiver from the voting requirement.
+Members from the Junior Category who were required to vote at the 2018 Annual Election of Council but were unable to do so for various reasons may seek a waiver from the voting requirement from the Registrar, Supreme Court.
+To apply for a waiver, please refer to the Supreme Court's website here.
+Under section 50(2) Legal Profession Act ('LPA'), there will be a penalty of $500 if you did not vote and have not been given a waiver from the voting requirement.
+All advocate and solicitors are to note that a Request for a waiver under section 50(2) of the LPA ('Request') is to be submitted for the Registrar’s consideration before the advocate and solicitor submits the application for a practising certificate.
+A Request which is submitted after the application for a practising certificate has been submitted and after the penalty of $500 has been paid will not be considered.

 For the guides to PC e-filing, please refer to the relevant Quick Filing Guides which may be found in the Reference Centre of the eLitigation website at www.elitigation.sg/_layouts/IELS/Home/ReferenceCentre.aspx